TildeWill/wurl/README.markdown

     gem install whurl_engine
     rake whurl_engine:install:migrations
     rake db:migrate

+Then in your main app's routes.rb file, add this:

+    mount WhurlEngine::Engine => "/whurl", :as => "whurl_engine"
 ## Goals

 * Use HTTPS for all requests, assume all users are passing sensitive data